Load Balancing and Scale-Out Architectures

 Microsoft load balancing is the ability to implement load balancing without load balancers.
 Instead, create a cluster IP address for the server and then use the flooding behavior to send it to all servers.

-ARP request arrives at all the servers.
-So, when the client packet arrives, it sends to the bogus MAC address of the cluster, and because the MAC address has never been associated with any source, all the traffic is flooded from the Layer 2 switch to the servers.
+ARP requests arrive at all the servers.
+So, when the client packet arrives, it is sent to the cluster’s bogus MAC address.
+Because the MAC address has never been associated with any source, all the traffic is flooded from the Layer 2 switch to the servers.
 The performance of the Layer 2 switch falls massively as unicast flooding is done in software.

 The use of Multicast

 Microsoft then changed this to use Multicast.
-This does not work, and packets are dropped as an illegal source MAC to use a multicast MAC address.
+This does not work, and packets are dropped as an illegal source of MAC when using a multicast MAC address.
 Cisco routers drop ARP packets with the source MAC address as multicast.
-Overcome this by configuring static ARP entries.
+To overcome this, configure static ARP entries.
 Microsoft also implements IGMP to reduce flooding.

 Load Balancing Options